Reinhardbett/alx-frontend-javascript/0x00-ES6_basic/README.md

 ### Task 11
 - Computed Property Names: The syntax [departmentName] ensures that the value of the departmentName variable is evaluated and used as the property key.
 - Without the square brackets, JavaScript would treat the key as the literal string "departmentName", instead of using the actual value of the departmentName parameter.

+### Task 12
+- Computed property names must hold a value or function.
+- Method shorthand works for direct property names, not computed ones.
+- Use arrow functions or regular functions when assigning functions to computed properties.